-Veganuary is almost upon us – a time when all of us are encouraged to ditch the meat and two veg in favour of a more plant-based diet, both at home and when dining out.
-The London restaurant scene is thriving with ethical options, so – whether you’re a fully signed up member of the vegan revolution, or are simply looking to do your bit for the planet and eat fewer animal products – check out this round-up of the best vegan-friendly spots in Elephant Park and beyond.
+The London restaurant scene is thriving with ethical options, so – whether you’re a fully signed up member of the vegan revolution, or are simply looking to do your bit for the planet and eat fewer animal products during Veganuary – check out our round-up of the best vegan-friendly spots in Elephant Park and beyond.

-Beza, founded by Beza Ethio, serves a fully-vegan menu cooked with ingredients and spices imported from Ethiopia.
-Everything on the menu is authentically Ethiopian, and each flavour-packed dish is served with rice or injera – a sourdough flatbread.
+Beza, founded by Beza Berhanu, serves a fully-vegan menu cooked with ingredients and spices imported from Ethiopia.
+Everything on the menu is authentic Ethiopian, and each dish is flavour-packed served with rice or injera – a sourdough flatbread.

 “Our menu is alive with truly delicious and healthy seasonal food, all served in a beautiful setting, and everything on the menu is 100 per cent vegan,” says Beza, who started her culinary journey in 2006, at Camden Market.

-Beza then relocated to Elephant & Castle’s East Street Market in 2016, before moving to Artworks Elephant as a pop-up.
-Now in its permanent home on Sayer Street, Beza has started a new chapter – why not give it a try this Veganuary?
+Since starting in Camden, Beza then relocated to Elephant & Castle’s East Street Market in 2016, before moving to Artworks Elephant as a pop-up.
+Now, Beza Ethiopian has its permanent home on Sayer Street and recently opened another restaurant in Peckham Levels.
+Why not give it a try this Veganuary?

 8A Sayer Street, Elephant & Castle, London SE17 1FH

-Those looking to try some vegan food from Asia, can visit local Japanese favourite KOI Ramen Bar on Sayer Street for a small menu that stays big on flavour.
+Those looking to try some vegan food from a Japanese menu, can visit local favourite KOI Ramen Bar on Sayer Street for a small menu that stays big on flavour.

-Try adding fried tofu to the Mellow Miso Ramen or Old Skool Shoryu, then choose either rice or wheat noodles – something sure to keep you warm this winter.
+Try adding fried tofu to the Mellow Miso Ramen or Old Skool Shoryu, then choose either rice or wheat noodles and enjoy a bowl of goodness that will keep you warm in January.

 Unit 3, 19 Sayer Street, SE17 1FY

-Elephant Park visitors can also try Tasty Jerk, the area’s latest exciting foodie offer.
-Specialising in Caribbean cuisine, Tasty Jerk gained popularity in Artworks Elephant serving up much-loved favourites like Jerk Chicken and Spicy Goat Curry.
+Elephant Park visitors can also sample vegan options from Tasty Jerk.
+Originally specialising in Caribbean cuisine, Tasty Jerk gained popularity in The Artworks Elephant serving up much-loved favourites like Jerk Chicken and Spicy Goat Curry.

 15 Sayer Street, London SE17 1FY